-In the past decades, a lot of approaches have been proposed for detecting salient or interesting objects in images.
-Except for several studies on segmenting object-of-interest (\eg, \cite{hua2006iterative,ko2006automatic,allili2007object}), most of these approaches aim to identify the salient subsets\footnote{ Visual subsets could be pixels, blocks, superpixels and regions.
+A large number of approaches have been proposed for detecting salient objects in images in the past two decades.
+Except for a few models which attempt to segment objects-of-interest (\eg~\cite{hua2006iterative,ko2006automatic,allili2007object}), most of these approaches aim to identify the salient subsets\footnote{ Visual subsets could be pixels, blocks, superpixels and regions.
 Blocks are rectangular patches uniformly sampled from the image (pixels are $1\times1$ blocks).
-Superpixel and region are perceptually homogeneous image patches that are aligned with intensity edges.
-In the same image, superpixels often have comparable but different sizes, while the shapes and sizes of regions may change remarkably.} from images first (\ie, compute a saliency map) and then integrate them to segment the whole salient objects.
-Generally, these approaches share the following two major attributes:
+A superpixel or a region is perceptually homogeneous image patch that is confined with intensity edges.
+Superpixels, in the same image, often have comparable but different sizes, while the shapes and sizes of regions may change remarkably.} from images first (\ie~compute a saliency map) and then integrate them to segment the entire salient object.

+In general, classic approaches can be categorized in two different ways depending on the types operation or attributes they exploit.

-\textbf{(1)~Block-based vs. Region-based analysis}.
-In existing works, there are mainly two kinds of visual subsets, including blocks and regions\footnote{In this review, the term ``block'' is used to represent pixels and patches, while ``superpixel'' and ``region'' are used interchangeably.}, that are used to detect salient objects.
-Blocks are usually adopted by many early approaches, while regions are increasingly popular with the development of superpixel algorithms.
+\textbf{1)~Block-based vs. Region-based analysis}.
+Two types of visual subsets have been utilized: blocks and regions\footnote{In this review, the term ``block'' is used to represent pixels and patches, while ``superpixel'' and ``region'' are used interchangeably.}, to detect salient objects.
+Blocks were primarily adopted by early approaches, while regions became popular with the introduction of superpixel algorithms.

-\textbf{(2)~Intrinsic cues vs. Extrinsic cues}.
-When detecting salient objects, a key step is to distinguish salient targets from distractors.
-Toward this end, some approaches propose to extract various cues only from the input image itself to pop-out targets and suppress distractors (\ie, the intrinsic cues).
-However, other approaches argue that targets and distractors may share some common visual attributes and the intrinsic cues are often insufficient to distinguish them.
-Therefore, they incorporate extrinsic cues such as user annotations, depth map, or statistical information of similar images to facilitate detecting salient objects in the image.
+\textbf{2)~Intrinsic cues vs. Extrinsic cues}.
+A key step in detecting salient objects is to distinguish them from distractors.
+To this end, some approaches propose to extract various cues only from the input image itself to highlight targets and to suppress distractors (\ie~the intrinsic cues).
+However, other approaches argue that intrinsic cues are often insufficient to distinguish targets and distractors specially when they share common visual attributes.
+To overcome this issue, they incorporate extrinsic cues such as user annotations, depth map, or statistical information of similar images to facilitate detecting salient objects in the image.